Ford Explorer vs. the Competition - 2026 Model Comparison

 41 inches |

-Up next against the Explorer is the Honda Pilot.
+Up next to go up against the Ford Explorer is the Honda Pilot.
 Right from the start, you can see that the Explorer has a price advantage.
 Continuing on, we can see that the Explorer also has a noticeable power advantage, especially when it comes to torque, which contributes to the much higher towing capacity.
-And while you might think that more power would lead to worse fuel economy, the Explorer has the Pilot beat in this category as well.
+While you might think that more power would lead to worse fuel economy, the Explorer has the Pilot beat in this category as well.

 The Pilot comes with only one engine/powertrain option, a 3.5-liter V6 that is used in all of Honda’s V6-equipped vehicles.
-And while the base engine in the Explorer is already more powerful and efficient, Ford gives you two other options: a hybrid powertrain for maximizing efficiency, or a 400-horsepower twin-turbo V6, for the performance-minded.
-But it’s not just the options that are more appealing on the Explorer, it comes with standard features like a power liftgate, and an infotainment screen that isn’t just bigger than the standard one found in the Pilot, it’s also bigger than Honda’s 9-inch optional touchscreen.
+While the base engine in the Explorer is already more powerful and efficient, Ford gives you another option: a 400-horsepower twin-turbo V6 for the performance-minded.
+It’s not just the options that are more appealing on the Explorer.
+This legendary SUV comes with standard features like a larger digital gauge cluster, a larger center touchscreen display, and rear parking sensors for maximum confidence.

 Ford Explorer vs Nissan Pathfinder